reichlab/flu-metrocast/README.md

 ## Forecast formatting

-Participating modeling teams must submit weekly quantile forecasts of the percentage of influenza or influenza-like illness (*NYC only*) to the [`model-output` subdirectory](/model-output) of a hub.
+Participating modeling teams must submit weekly sample forecasts of the percentage of influenza or influenza-like illness (*NYC only*) to the [`model-output` subdirectory](/model-output) of a hub.

 For each model, teams must submit one model metadata file to the [`model-metadata` subdirectory](/model-metadata).
 Beginning with the 2026-2027 season, teams must include an additional metadata field to indicate whether they are submitting full-season forecast trajectories every week:
 * long_term_forecasts: true | false